 James is a highly educated tradesman, he first attended the University of the Arts Philadelphia, graduating with a Bachelor of Fine Arts in 1990.
 He was then selected to attend the famed Scuola Mosaicisti Della Fruili - The School of Mosaics in Spilimbergo Italy, from 1990-1991.

 Since 1993 he has worked with the terrazzo department at Port Morris Tile & Marble.
 For 18 years he was in the field, including three years at the Museum of Natural History - New York, and the highly complex restoration of Grand Central Station.

-He is now Head of Sampling, mock-ups, precast, order all materials, and inventory, machinery and equipment.
+He is now Head of Sampling, mock-ups, precast, material procurement, and inventory/tooling management.